Raj0028/ServiceDigitalMarketing-1/replit.md

 This is a full-stack digital marketing inquiry platform that showcases advertising services across multiple social media and search platforms.
 The application allows potential clients to submit inquiries for platform-specific advertising campaigns and redirects them to thank-you pages upon successful submission.

 The platform features dedicated landing pages for eight major advertising platforms (Facebook, Instagram, Reddit, YouTube, Google, LinkedIn, TikTok, and Snapchat), each with customized messaging, statistics, and inquiry forms.
+Additionally, there is a dedicated landing page for Yash Saxena at `/yash-saxena` showcasing his digital advertising expertise with 6.2+ years experience across global markets (India, Asia-Pacific, Middle East, US, Canada, Europe) with portfolio resources and case studies.

 ## User Preferences